• Home

 • Put the softened butter and both sugars in the stand mixer bowl and use the paddle attachment to beat just until creamy.
 Alternatively, you can do this with a big scraper or a wooden spoon.

-• Add the milk powder and stir with the paddle (or your spoon) until blended, than add the egg and vanilla and stir just fully blended.
+• Add the milk powder and stir with the paddle (or your spoon) until blended, then add the egg and vanilla and stir just fully blended.
 The goal is to just mix everything without dissolving the sugar or whipping in a lot of air.
 This helps cookies spread less.

 • Add the flour mixture and stir until it's mixed in, scraping the sides of the bowl and pushing the dough together.
 Add the chocolate chips.